sebastiancelis98/CitationRexApp/README.md

 # Citation Rex Website

-A web app to recommend scientific papers based on a user given context.
+Citataion Rex is a web-based live demonstration system for context aware citation recommendation based on the Neural Citation Network and using 127 million papers from the MAG.
+The concept is that users give their sentence(s) for which they require a citation, and the system recommends a list of papers which may fit as a citation to the given context.
+The model is trained using historical context-citation pairs.

 Depending on branch, the recommendations are displayed with different levels of explainability.

 Current link to the master version of the website is: http://km.aifb.kit.edu/services/citerex/#/